 Which? verdict on Bristol Energy

-Bristol Energy is ranked joint ninth in our annual satisfaction survey – which means it made it into the top ten companies included in the survey this year.
+Bristol Energy is ranked 16th in our annual satisfaction survey – which means it's in the bottom 10 companies included in the survey this year.

-This relatively new firm provides gas and electric, and now only offers three green tariffs, all of which use 100% renewable electricity.
+This relatively new firm provides gas and electricity and offers three tariffs, all of which use 100% renewable electricity.

-As it's a local company, Bristol Energy aims to help local businesses and charities, while also offering a drop-in face-to-face customer service point.
+As it's a local company, Bristol Energy aims to help local businesses and charities.

-Bristol Energy customers gave its billing accuracy the highest rating, five stars, in our survey.
-It was rated as excellent by 48% of its customers in this area, which is much higher than the 35% average across all the companies included in this year's survey.
+Bristol Energy customers gave its billing accuracy a good rating of four out of five stars in our survey.
+It was rated as excellent on this measure by 38% of its customers in this area, which is slightly higher than the 33% average across all the companies included in this year's survey.

-Bristol Energy's customers are also impressed its value for money, for which it received a respectable four stars out of five.
-84% of the firm's customers said it was good or excellent in this area.
+Bristol Energy's customers are less impressed with its value for money, for which it received a middling three stars out of five.
+71% of the firm's customers said it was good or excellent in this area.

 It offers a variety of payment options, including direct debits and prepayment meters, as well as a discount for paperless billing.